obryen/wallet-classifier-api/README.md

-# Base Service for NestJS
+# God Mode API build on Nestjs

 This is the boilerplate service for NestJS, intended as a starting point when creating any new backend services using Nest.